xoofx/dotnet-releaser/readme.md

 `dotnet-releaser` is a all-in-one command line tool that fully automates the release cycle of your .NET libraries and applications to NuGet and GitHub by **building**, **testing**, **running coverage**, **cross-compiling**, **packaging**, **creating release notes from PR/commits** and **publishing**.

-In practice, `dotnet-releaser` easily automates the build of your .NET libraries and applications by wrapping:
+In practice, `dotnet-releaser` will automate the build and publish process of your .NET libraries and applications by wrapping:

 - `dotnet build` with potentially multiple solutions
 - `dotnet test`